akulau/ALO23-diary/entries/README.md

-# This folder contains the entries for my ALO23 Diary
+# This folder contains the markdown files